seppzer0/silent-writing-theme/README.md

 ## Availability

-This colour theme is available in Microsoft's Marketplace, OpenVSX Registry and [GitHub Releases](https://github.com/seppzer0/silent-writing-theme/releases).
+This colour theme is available in Microsoft's Marketplace and [GitHub Releases](https://github.com/seppzer0/silent-writing-theme/releases).

 ## Installation

 ### IDE (recommended)

-In the `Extensions` menu of your VSCod(e/ium) installation search for "Silent Writing" extension.
+In the `Extensions` menu of your VSCode installation search for "Silent Writing" extension.
 Once found, click the "Install" button.

 ### VSIX